jncraton/BWMetaAI/README.md

 ### loop blocks

-Blocks of code can be loop indefinitely as follows:
+Blocks of code can be looped indefinitely as follows:

     loop:
         do_morph(36, Terran Marine)